bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/examples.md

 > Remember to use the user input from the very first exercise.

 **Extras:**
-Keep the game going until the user types `"exit"`.
+Keep the game going until the user types `“exit”`.
 Keep track of how many guesses the user has taken, and when the game ends, print this out.

 ### Problem 10